LarremoreLab/covid_serological_sampling/README.md

 2. The range of prevalence values that are plausibly expected.
 3. The posterior uncertainty spec that is trying to be achieved.

-As a general rule, one could take the plausible prevalence values, and choos the one closest to 0.5.
+As a general rule, one could take the plausible prevalence values, choose the one closest to 0.5, and assume that the true seroprevalence is that "worst case" value.
 Then, use the notebook [`codebase/prevalence_onepopulation_workbook.ipynb`](https://github.com/LarremoreLab/covid_serological_sampling/blob/master/codebase/prevalence_onepopulation_workbook.ipynb) to explore how sample counts affect posterior error (measured by credible interval width).

 # SEIR Simulations